What is the ACE Program?

 - Guided reflection (co-facilitation with faculty and agency staff, connecting course content to agency work and relevant social issues)

 - Evaluation (debrief partnership, develop plan for improvement and building on partnership success)

 Who to Contact?

 The ACE Program Coordinator supervises and supports all ACEs, along with their agency-specific supervisor.
-If you would like to discuss your experience of working with an ACE, or if you’d like to know more about working with the ACEs, please contact the ACE Program Coordinator, Jessica Adams.
+If you would like to discuss your experience of working with an ACE, or if you’d like to know more about working with the ACEs, please contact the ACE Program Coordinator, Sarah Le.